Sesil Karatantcheva: 2013

 Karatantcheva began the season at the Australian Open, losing to 6th seed Li Na in the first round.
 She next played for Kazakhstan in Fed Cup.
 Placed in the Asia/Oceania Zone Group I in Astana, Karatantcheva played with Galina Voskoboeva to beat Rutuja Bhosale and Ankita Raina, securing Kazakhstan's 3–0 sweep over India.
 Following Kazakhstan's win over Thailand, they defeated Uzbekistan in the Group I promotional play-off.
 Their win over Uzbekistan has catapulted Kazakhstan into the World Group II play-offs in April for the first time ever.
 Karatantcheva then played at the WTA 125,000 event in Cali, losing in the quarterfinals to Catalina Castaño in three sets.
 She then lost in Memphis qualifying before losing to Francesca Schiavone in the second round at Acapulco.
 Karatantcheva then qualified for the Indian Wells Open, but lost to Lara Arruabarrena in the first round.
 At the Miami Open, she entered the qualifying draw and defeated Anastasia Rodionova in the first round, saving two match points and battling almost three hours before winning.
-She lost in the final round to Silvia Soler Espinosa.
+She lost in the final round to Sílvia Soler Espinosa.
 Karatantcheva closed the hard court season with a first round loss in Osprey to Olga Puchkova.

 Karatantcheva opened her clay court season by falling in the qualifying rounds in Charleston and Oeiras.
 She then won only two matches in her next four tournaments before heading to Wimbledon, where she lost in the final round of qualifying to Austrian Yvonne Meusburger in a close three-set match.
 Following Wimbledon, Karatantcheva played two more clay-court events in Budapest and Båstad, losing to Simona Halep and Serena Williams, respectively.